State faces shortage of CDL drivers

 The bottleneck could prove to be the Department of Motor Vehicles because, according to Garrow, “there is a shortage of CDL examiners.”

-“Where under current law there was no official training needed to get a CDL with the law change it will take two hours to complete a skills test meaning only four test will be available a day,” explained Garrow.
-“Since a lot of applicants fail the test it causes a backlog.”
+“Where under current law there was no official training needed to get a CDL with the law change it will take two hours to complete a skills test meaning only four tests will be available a day,” explained Garrow.
+“Since a lot of applicants fail the test, it causes a backlog.”

 With those attending a school having fewer test failures, “we have to wait for all the others who have signed up to take the test, and that will slow the licensing process.”

-Garrow said there are not enough CDL instructors in the state to keep up with the demand if every student plans on testing at the DMV.
+Garrow said there are not enough CDL instructors in the state to keep up with the demand if every student plans to test at the DMV.

 Bill Haynes at Giroux general transport in Barre acknowledged, “There certainly is a shortage of drivers.”
 His school trains approximately 80 students a year.
 COVID did not add to his student rolls, he said.
 Applications were “slow for a year, but (are) picking up.”